 status from another U.S. institution must complete the International Student Transfer

-Step 5: Entering the United States
+Step 4: Prepare to Enter the United States

-Once you have the F-1 visa stamp in your passport, make your airline reservations.
+Once you have the F-1 visa stamp in your passport make your airline reservations.
 Plan to arrive no more than 30 days earlier than classes begin, and no later than the reporting date listed on your I-20 immigration document.
 Remember to have your passport and I-20 with you when going through U.S. immigration.